Hampshire: Geology

 Hampshire's geology falls into two categories.
+The north and centre are the county's downlands: a gently folded succession of sedimentary rocks dating from the Cretaceous and Palaeogene periods.
+The lower (early) Cretaceous rocks are sandstones and mudstones whilst those of the upper (late) Cretaceous are the various formations that comprise the Chalk Group.
+Overlying these rocks in some areas are less consolidated Palaeogene clays, sands, gravels and silts of the Lambeth, Thames and Bracklesham Groups.

 In the south, along the coast is the "Hampshire Basin", an area of relatively non-resistant Eocene and Oligocene clays and gravels which are protected from sea erosion by the Isle of Purbeck, Dorset, and the Isle of Wight.
 These low, flat lands support heathland and woodland habitats, a large area of which forms part of the New Forest.
-The New Forest has a mosaic of heathland, grassland,coniferous and deciduous woodland habitats that host diverse wildlife.
+The New Forest has a mosaic of heathland, grassland, coniferous and deciduous woodland habitats that host diverse wildlife.
 The forest is protected as a national park, limiting development and agricultural use to protect the landscape and wildlife.
 Large areas of the New Forest are open common lands kept as a grassland plagioclimax by grazing animals, including domesticated cattle, pigs and horses, and several wild deer species.
 Erosion of the weak rock and sea level change flooding the low land has carved several large estuaries and rias, notably the 16 km long Southampton Water and the large convoluted Portsmouth Harbour.
 The Isle of Wight lies off the coast of Hampshire where the non-resistant rock has been eroded away, forming the Solent.

 A 2014 study found that Hampshire shares significant reserves of shale oil with other neighbouring counties, totalling 4.4 billion barrels of oil, which then Business and Energy Minister Michael Fallon said "will bring jobs and business opportunities" and significantly help with UK energy self-sufficiency.
 Fracking in the area is required to achieve these objectives, which has been opposed by environmental groups.